-RESIDENTIAL NORMS, POLICIES AND PROCEDURES
+CAMPUS COMMUNITY NORMS, POLICIES AND PROCEDURES

-Heidelberg University requires all full-time undergraduate students to reside in campus housing during their time at Heidelberg.
-Exceptions to this policy are outlined in the student handbook.
-For those in Heidelberg residentially-owned housing, students have the right to a residential living environment that is conducive to study, sleep and social interactions.
 Upon enrollment at Heidelberg University, all students are expected to be aware of, and are required to comply with, all University policies, procedures and standards.
-It takes every student's effort to provide everyone in the Heidelberg University community with a positive residential experience.
-Lack of awareness of the items contained in this publication or on the Heidelberg University website does not excuse actions or behaviors that violate residential norms, policies or procedures.
+It takes every student's effort to provide everyone in the Heidelberg University community with a positive experience.
+Lack of awareness of the items contained in this publication or on the Heidelberg University website does not excuse actions or behaviors that violate norms, policies or procedures.